Jean-Tinland/simple-bar/README.md

 Developed by [Jean Tinland](https://www.jeantinland.com).

-> :warning: **There has been some changes regarding `yabai` signals needed by `simple-bar`!
-They are now automaticaly added.
-See [this section](https://github.com/Jean-Tinland/simple-bar#refresh-bar-on-app-or-workspace-change) bellow** and feel free to open an issue if you encounter any problem.

 ## Features

 - 3 themes behaviours (dark/light/auto)
 - Extensible themes system (you can easily create your own theme)
-- Multiple layout options (not sticky to top, no background, etc...
+- Numerous customisation options (not sticky to top, no background, etc...
 Try it out in settings)(\*)
 - Display workspace number/label & current space
 - Navigate to workspace on click
 - For each space display an icon for every opened app (you can exclude specific apps/windows in settings based on process name or window title)